-The land availability assessment (LAA) is a technical study which informs the local plan.
-It assesses land for its development potential and forms the basis of a list of sites to be considered for allocation in the local plan.
+The land availability assessment is a technical study which informs the Local Plan.
+It assesses land for its development potential and forms the basis of a list of sites to be considered for allocation in the Local Plan.

 The guidance sets out a five-stage methodology which is based on identifying sites and broad locations with potential for development, assessing their development potential and assessing their suitability for development and the likelihood that they will come forward.